morispi/LRez/README.md

 Documentation
 --------------

-Complete documentation of the different functions is provided in the `.h` files of the `include` and `include/subcommands/` folders.
+Complete documentation of the different functions is provided in the `.h` files of the `include/` and `include/subcommands/` folders.
 Proper documentation will be provided on this page later.

 Notes
 --------------